Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 All EAP-UTE messages consist of the following parts:

 type:
-: one octet to indicate the type of the message
+: one byte to indicate the type of the message

 length:
-: two octets indicating the length of the following message payload, not including the optional MAC value
+: two bytes indicating the length of the following message payload, not including the optional MAC value

 payload:
 : the CBOR encoded message